-Measure How Measured 2000 Benchmark 2005 Measured 2007 Benchmark 2010 Measured 2014 Benchmark 2015 Target 2020 Measure 4: % Collectors and Arterials in TOD Areas w/Sidewalks Determined through GIS mapping.
+Measure How Measured 2000 Benchmark 2005 Measured 2007 Benchmark 2010 Measured 2014 Benchmark 2015 Target 2020 Determined through GIS mapping.
 47% 50% 55% 56% 30% 64% 75%

 4.3 - Conclusions - Sidewalks 2010 Benchmark Analysis

 The sidewalk inventory accounted for the presence of a sidewalk on one or both sides of an arterial or collector street within the defined RVMPO Activity Centers.
 The total sidewalk inventory was compared to the total linear feet of Activity Center arterial/collector roadways in both travel directions.
 The result is 30% of the total linear feet of arterials/collectors in Activity Centers have sidewalks.